 When I saw this last it was at its film festival premiere and my companion said he’d never sat beside someone who squirmed so much in discomfort at a movie.
 I was horrified by it.
 It starts with Julia Louis-Dreyfus going down on Richard Benjamin and then being entered by him from behind in front of her blind grandmother.
 Funny?
 Not so much.
 Turns out it’s a dramatisation of a scene from the latest novel by Harry Block (Woody Allen) and Benjamin is him, Dreyfus is his ex Lucy (Judy Davis) who promptly arrives at his apartment with a pistol prepared to shoot him because now everyone knows about them and their adultery – and she’s his sister in law.
 There are other mini-movies drawing on Block’s work and there are both flashbacks and interactions between Block and his fictional characters.
 The film turns on issues primarily of Jewishness and its evocation both cinematic and writerly, hence the significance of Benjamin’s casting: he is Philip Roth’s most famous on-screen avatar (Goodbye Columbus, Portnoy’s Complaint) and there are many, myself included, who would see this as a foul-mouthed excoriation of one of America’s greatest writers, and not merely a revisiting of Stardust Memories.
 And why, you might ask?
 I’m not a psychologist but Allen’s former paramour Mia Farrow was rumoured to have been involved with Roth for a spell and it has often been speculated that Allen himself was envious of his achievements.
 Roth has never really made me laugh, he has made me think, while Allen at his best makes me laugh like a drain.
 The reference to Block’s having an affair with his sister in law would appear to be material he had already plundered in Hannah and Her Sisters – an affair Allen allegedly had with one of Farrow’s sisters (and, some claim, more than one sister.)
-Then there’s the casting of his underage object of desire from Manhattan Mariel Hemingway and his behaviour regarding their son, whom he kidnaps, another dig into his own grubby public past, whether true or not.
+Then there’s the casting of his underage object of desire from Manhattan Mariel Hemingway (based on his relationship with 17-year old actress Stacey Nelkin on the set of Annie Hall when he was 43) and his behaviour regarding their son, whom he kidnaps, another dig into his own grubby public past, whether true or not.
 His muse Elisabeth Shue (sporting a Farrow-like mop of hair) splits for his best friend.
 And he hires a black prostitute to accompany them on their trip to a university where he’s being honoured and he slides out of focus just like one of his characters played by Robin Williams earlier in the story.
-(Face and fiction have blurred to the point that even he cannot tell them apart.)
+(Fact and fiction have blurred to the point that even he cannot tell them apart.)
 Even after all these years I just can’t enjoy this tacky, tasteless outing, an admission on Allen’s part (perhaps) that psychoanalysis is a greenlight for perverted recidivism and that he had lost his greatest muse to strange desires.
 A very uncomfortable watch.